-A complete ghost town today, with no residents, Arena North Dakota is located in Burleigh County, about 35 miles northeast of Bismarck.
+A complete ghost town today, Arena North Dakota is located in Burleigh County, about 35 miles northeast of Bismarck.
 The town was founded in 1906 by the Patterson Land Company of Minnesota, who had bought more than one million acres of railroad land between Bismarck and Jamestown in 1905.

 A rural post office was established on January 23, 1906, with Harry A. Mutchler as the first postmaster.
 Mr. Mutchler named the town Arena because its location was surrounded by hills and centered in a natural basin.
 A short time after the post office was established, Mutchler became a promoter for the Patterson Land Company.